Chicago by Night: Release

-Reception and legacy
+Reception

 Chicago by Night is the most popular setting book for Vampire: The Masquerade, and was described by Tom's Hardware as a beloved and historical sourcebook; Arcane called it a classic, and among the best and most complete settings for any role-playing game system, recommending it "unreservedly".
 In 1996, Casus Belli called the first and second editions the best books in the By Night series, in 1997, Backstab called Chicago by Night one of the three most essential Vampire: The Masquerade supplements, along with The Players Guide and Ashes to Ashes; and in 1998, Backstab called it the standard that other Vampire: The Masquerade books should be compared to.
 By 1999, Casus Belli still considered Chicago by Night the most important Vampire: The Masquerade supplement, and recommended new players to begin with it.
 In 2000, Dosdediez called it a "must-have", considering it an exemplary book reminding one of the flavor of early Vampire: The Masquerade books.
 ICv2 and Tom's Hardware considered it an iconic and influential sourcebook, that established a format, style and look that later supplements and role-playing games followed.